 Published on in CHOP News

-Meet Hayat Mousa, MD, the new Director of the Suzi and Scott Lustgarten Center for GI Motility and a pediatric gastroenterologist in the Division of Gastroenterology, Hepatology and Nutrition at Children’s Hospital of Philadelphia.
+Meet Hayat Mousa, MD, the Director of the Suzi and Scott Lustgarten Center for GI Motility and a pediatric gastroenterologist in the Division of Gastroenterology, Hepatology and Nutrition at Children’s Hospital of Philadelphia.
 She also holds the Suzi and Scott Lustgarten Endowed Chair for Clinical Care of GI Motility Disorders.

 Dr. Mousa started at CHOP on Sept.
 1, 2020, after serving as Clinical Director of Pediatric Gastroenterology and Director of the Neurogastroenterology and Motility Center at Rady Children’s Hospital in San Diego, Calif., and working at Nationwide Children’s Hospital in Columbus, Ohio.
 She is a national leader and world-renowned expert in pediatric gastrointestinal motility disorders.